grunburg/printful-todo-app/README.md

 * **Postman** for debugging backend api
 * **TablePlus** for viewing & managing database
 * **Figma** for designing the main app

+I would have prefered to use [phpdotenv](https://github.com/vlucas/phpdotenv) for easier app configuration, but I did not know if I'm allowed to use any packages.

 ### Setup
 1. Go to your prefered project directory and clone this repository.